Bottomland Hardwoods Management

 Responsible forest management of bottomland forests can be done in ways that maintain or enhance their ecological integrity, while simultaneously generating income and supplying wood products.
 The Guild is working to define and communicate a model of ecological forestry for bottomland hardwood forests.

-Partnerships with local resources such as the Louisiana Department of Wildlife and Fisheries are crucial to expanding and deepening our positive impact.
+Local partnerships and Guild members are crucial to expanding and deepening our positive impact.
 Getting into the field with colleagues is essential to learning and improving our management and conservation.
 The Guild is spreading our vision of ecological forestry in bottomlands through learning exchanges, field trips, the creation of demonstration sites, and boots-on-the-ground action.
 Our work aims to inspire and empower practitioners and landowners in the region to understand ecological impacts, conservation opportunities, and management techniques.

 - Management Plan Template for Wildlife Forestry practices in bottomland forests